pact-foundation/docs.pact.io/website/docs/faq/convinceme.md

 If you are using OpenAPI, consider using [Swagger Mock Validator](https://bitbucket.org/atlassian/swagger-mock-validator), a plugin developed at Atlassian that aims to unify these worlds.

-Using in combination with Pact gives you confidence your API meets any published specification \(for external clients\), whilst giving you the confidence that any _known_ consumer requirements \(internal\) are satisfied.
+Using OpenAPI in combination with Pact gives you confidence your API meets any published specification \(for external clients\), whilst giving you the confidence that any _known_ consumer requirements \(internal\) are satisfied.

 See [https://github.com/pact-foundation/pact-specification/issues/28](https://github.com/pact-foundation/pact-specification/issues/28) for more.